twestpha/DredgeDeepSubmergence/README.md

 - Discoverable Deep Sea Base and accompanying storyline (East of Gale Cliffs)

 # Known Issues
-- Siphon Trawler doesn't function correctly
+- Siphon Trawler doesn't function correctly.
-- Sea Base is difficult to find
+- Sea Base is difficult to find.
+- References to "blueprints" are for currently not supported unlocking items.